-Operational GHG inventories for the years 2008-2020.
-Community-wide GHG inventories in 2007, 2008, 2010, and 2011-2014.
-Three Climate Change Action Plans, in 2010, 2015, and 2020.
-Participated in the development of Compact Regional Climate Action Plans, in 2012, 2017, and 2020.
-Routinely convene an internal Government Operations Workgroup to discuss and track efforts to reduce GHG emissions.
-In 2018, Broward County joined the Under2 Coalition of subnational governments committed to climate action limiting global warming to less than 2 degrees Celsius.
-In joining the Coalition, the County agreed to set a Targeted Challenge for itself of purchasing only zero-emissions vehicles for its fleet after 2030.
-On 9/21/2021, the Broward County Commission adopted a resolution to pursue net zero emissions in its operations and countywide by 2050 and approx. 50% reduction by 2030.
-In addition, Broward established a goal to power at least 20% of its electricity needs with renewable energy.
-It is currently exceeding this goal, generating electricity from solar panels on County facilities, and offsetting all remaining electricity needs through solar via FPL's SolarTogether program.
-The FY 2023 budget contains \$375,000 for development of a net zero strategy.
-Broward highlighted its net-zero plans at the annual Broward Leaders Resilience Roundtable on 10/1/2021, and challenged the County's municipalities and tribal governments to adopt their own 2050 net-zero goals, targeting adoption by 75% of munis/tribes and 75% of population.
-The County routinely participates in the planning and implementation of Compact communications and events, including newsletters, reports, surveys, website content, and workshops.
-Broward County staff routinely make presentations to business and community groups on climate and resilience issues, including GHG and renewable energy goals.
+•Operational GHG inventories for the years 2008-2020. •Submitted the Climate Pollution Reduction Grant (CPRG) as a regional effort with the Compact.
+With a focus on the low-income & disadvantaged communities (LIDAC) • Community-wide greenhouse gas (GHG) inventories in 2007, 2008, 2010, and 2011-2014.
+ICLEI is the process of conducting an updated inventory for the CPRG grant. •Three Climate Change Action Plans in 2010, 2015, and 2020.
+Staff has reviewed the 2020 CCAP & provided updates and an action inventory. •Participated in the development of Compact Regional Climate Action Plans (RCAP) in 2012, 2017, 2022. •Broward County is currently procuring an Electric Vehicle Charging Infrastructure (EVCI) Strategy & a Net-Zero Plan. •The County currently has 70 EV Charging ports installed throughout its facilities & plans are in place for a total of 867 charging ports to be installed through the year 2026. •Routinely convene an internal Government Operations Workgroup to discuss and track efforts to reduce greenhouse gas (GHG) emissions. •In 2018, Broward County joined the Under2 Coalition of subnational governments committed to climate action, limiting global warming to less than 2 degrees Celsius. •On 9/21/2021, the Broward County Commission adopted a resolution to pursue net zero emissions in its operations & countywide by 2050 & approx. 50% reduction by 2030. •Broward highlighted its net-zero plans at the annual Broward Leaders Resilience Roundtable on 10/1/2021 & challenged the County's municipalities & tribal governments to adopt their own 2050 net-zero goals, targeting adoption by 75% of minis/tribes and 75% of the population. •In addition, Broward established a goal to power at least 20% of its electricity needs with renewable energy.
+It is currently exceeding this goal, generating electricity from solar panels on County facilities, & offsetting all remaining electricity needs through solar via FPL's SolarTogether program.

 Q6.
 Is equity being embedded into MItigation Action #1?
-Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 For more guidance, visit the full document on the Compact website.
 Ensure the inventory and/or goal setting document(s) is/are publicly available and is interpreted for commonly spoken languages in the municipality as well as screen-reader compatible Build partnerships with community-based organizations, HOAs, and community-based forums to help define, design, and advance the work as well as spread the word Ensure an equity first framework, so that GHG emission reductions do not come at the expense of low income and/or communities of color Use a Racial Equity Toolkit to consider impacts before taking on any project Include stipends/payments for volunteers in your budget Make sure budgeted meeting costs include childcare, meals, and/or interpretation services Utilize multiple engagement methods, e.g. online and in-person.
 Utilize existing relationships with other municipal departments Acknowledge that elderly and low-income populations are less likely to engage with online promotion.
 Utilize in-person outreach (flyers, canvassing, announcement at an existing meeting, radio stations, TV, flyers at churches or community center, etc.) for these groups